Blotch3D/Blotch3D/README.md

 The FrameProc method is called by the 3D thread once per frame.
 For single-threaded applications this is typically where the bulk of application code resides, except the actual drawing code.
-For multi-threaded applications, this is where all application code resides that does anything with 3D resources.
+For multi-threaded applications, this is typically where all application code resides that does anything with 3D resources.

 The FrameDraw method is called by the 3D thread every frame, but only if there is enough CPU for that thread.
 Otherwise it calls it less frequently.
-This is where you put drawing code (BlSprite.Draw, BlGraphicsDeviceManager.DrawText, etc.).
-For apps that may suffer from severe CPU exhaustion, you may want to put your app code in this method so it is called less frequently (as long as that code can properly handle that variable periodicity).
+This is where you must put drawing code (BlSprite.Draw, BlGraphicsDeviceManager.DrawText, etc.).
+For apps that may suffer from severe CPU exhaustion (at least for the 3D thread), you may want to put your app code in this method so it is called less frequently (as long as that code can properly handle being called at variable rates).

 A single-threaded application would have all its code in those three overridden methods.

 If you are developing a multithreaded app, then you would probably want to reserve the 3D thread only for tasks that access 3D resources.
-When other threads need to create, change, or destroy 3D resources or otherwise do something in a thread-safe way with the 3D thread, they can pass a delegate to BlWindow3D.EnqueueCommand or BlWindow3D.EnqueueCommandBlocking.
+When other threads do need to create, change, or destroy 3D resources or otherwise do something in a thread-safe way with the 3D thread, they can pass a delegate to BlWindow3D.EnqueueCommand or BlWindow3D.EnqueueCommandBlocking.

-Because multiple windows are not conducive to some of the supported platforms, MonoGame, and thus Blotch3D, does not support more than one window.
+Because multiple windows are not conducive to some of the supported platforms, MonoGame, and thus Blotch3D, do not support more than one window.
 You *can* create multiple windows, but they don't work correctly (input sometimes goes to the wrong window) and in certain situations will crash.
 If you want to be able to "close" and "re-open" a window,